Counselling for Your Relationship

 Generally, relationships develop through stages.
 I would suggest the steps are not entirely exclusive but a general direction.

 In this phase, the couple believes that the relationship is positive.
-Even though there may be little challenges, things are going to be okay.
+Even though there may be little challenges, things will be okay.
 Butterflies in the tummy.
 Anticipation.
 Every meeting is an event.
 However, it is not realistic to expect to live in an amusement park.

 Day to Day.